Hurbie48/AutoStash/README.md

 - `/autostash removechest` — remove the chest you are looking at
 - `/autostash cheststatus` — list all chests in the current world
 - `/stash` — move items from your inventory into matching chests.
-- '/stash <category>' - move a specific category of items to matching chests
+- `/stash <category>` - move a specific category of items to matching chests